kelsey-ek/Rehosting_Guide_A-Z/guide/Rehosting_Guide_A-Z.md

   3. Once the excel spreadsheet is created a script should be used to parse the spreadsheet and the dsmigin commands are created.

   With one customer, we are accomplishing this using 1 script called dsmigin.py.
 This python program queries the mainframe by connecting through linux ftp.
 After ensuring that the dataset is not migrated (archived), it will retrieve the dataset using the FTP command.
 The user can also pass options to execute the dsmigin command after retrieving the datasets.

+### VSAM Process

+  1. Unload VSAM files on Mainframe to Flat (PS) files.

+  2. FTP the datasets from Mainframe to OpenFrame server

+  3. Listcat the VSAM file on the Mainframe to obtain the attributes of the VSAM

+  4. Use the attributes from Listcat to Create the empty VSAM file on OpenFrame (idcams define cluster)

+  5. Use idcams repro.
+As input, use the unloaded flat file, and as output, use the empty VSAM on OpenFrame

 **Reference Documents:** #TODO: attach dsmigin.py after removing customer references